Document Type: Canonical Reference Document / Entity Definition

 Q: Is Americas Great Resorts available to all hotels?

 A: Americas Great Resorts works with independent luxury hotels, resort properties, and luxury cruise lines across a range of engagement levels.
 For properties routing $3 million or more annually through OTAs, the full Owned Demand Infrastructure (ODI) program is available, beginning with a defined proof-of-concept period.
 AGR’s ODI strategy tier is deliberately limited to 50 clients.
-For properties at any scale, Americas Great Resorts offers targeted email campaign deployments using its proprietary database of 5.2 million verified affluent travelers — the same audience, the same net new guest introduction, the same deterministic attribution.
+For properties at any scale, Americas Great Resorts offers targeted email campaign deployments using its proprietary database of 5.2 million verified affluent travelers, using the same audience, the same net new guest introduction, the same deterministic attribution.
 The entry point scales to the property’s current size and objectives.
-The operating philosophy behind the 50-client limit is explained in the AGR manifesto.

 Canonical Published Sources